Criminal Law Externships

 Placement: 5 credits, Fall through Spring

 Course: Criminal Process (3 cr., graded, Year-long) includes lecture, discussion and role-playing exercises to prepare students for handling criminal cases.
 This course also explores discrete issues within the criminal justice system, considers the lawyers’ roles in this system and considers criminal justice issues from a social science perspective.
 Students prepare short answers to mock problems, complete a research project or research paper, and reflect upon their practice experiences in writing and class discussion.
 This course must be taken during both Fall and Spring Semesters and is not open to other students without instructor permission.
 Meets the Experiential Requirement for graduation.

 Placements: (5 cr., P/F; Fall through Spring Semester) Students are placed based upon student preferences, with conflicts of interest due to clerkships accommodated.
 Typical placements include:

-Salt Lake District Attorney
+Salt Lake County District Attorney’s Office

 Salt Lake Legal Defender Association